 Quinnipiac: GOP’s Kasich Leads Strickland in Ohio, 54-37

 Turn out the lights in Ohio?

-Republican challenger John Kasich has a 54 – 37 percent lead over Democratic Gov. Ted Strickland in the race to be Ohio’s next chief state executive, with much of his lead due to overwhelming …
+Republican challenger John Kasich has a 54 – 37 percent lead over Democratic Gov. Ted Strickland in the race to be Ohio’s next chief state executive, with much of his lead due to overwhelming support among …

 The NRA Will Still Be Heard This Cycle